Mike Rosati

 Michael Anthony Rosati (born January 7, 1968) is a Canadian-born Italian former professional ice hockey player.
-Rosati became the third Italian player to play in a game in the NHL after earning an Italian passport and playing for Italy, after Bob Manno and Roberto Romano.
+He played one game in the National Hockey League with the Washington Capitals during the 1998–99 season.
+The rest of his career, which lasted from 1989 to 2004, was mainly spent in Europe.
+Internationally Rosati played for the Italian national team at the 1994 and 1998 Winter Olympics, and nine World Championships.

 Early years

 As a youth, Rosati played in the 1981 Quebec International Pee-Wee Hockey Tournament with a minor ice hockey team from Wexford, Toronto.

 Rosati started his career by playing in the Ontario Hockey League and was soon drafted by the New York Rangers in 1988 NHL Entry Draft (#131 pick).
 Rosati was initially placed in the ECHL, but after a disappointing season, decided to play in Italy.
 Rosati would find much more success there, and played for the Hockey Club Bolzano.
 In the 1990s Rosati would lead Bolzano to two Italian Hockey Championships, and would earn himself the place of goaltender for the Italian national team that would go on to compete in the 1994 and 1998 Winter Olympics.